pavlitsky/vscode-yard/README.md

 * Classes and Modules.
 * Constants.

-Methods named in Japanese are supported.
+Methods named in ASCII and Japanese are supported.

 ## Usage